OVPCSCHMld/Flutter_RegistrationApp/README.md

 Step 2: create a new folder "assets" inside project route

-Step 3: create two new folders inside "assets" as "fonts" and "images" the paste "Schuyler" file and "CuriosityRover" inside "fonts" and "images", respectively
+Step 3: create two new folders inside "assets" as "fonts" and "images" then paste "Schuyler" file and "CuriosityRover" inside "fonts" and "images", respectively

-Step4: open project with Android studio and open AVD manger then startr emulator
+Step4: open project with Android studio and open AVD manger then start emulator

 Step 5: RUN